MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### CodePush

-Constructs the CodePush client runtime and represents the `ReactPackage` instance that you add to you app's list of packages.
+Constructs the CodePush client runtime and represents the `ReactPackage` instance that you add to your app's list of packages.

 ##### Constructors